joagre/ratatoskr/ideas/r.md

 programming languages, as well as all those who stand with them and support their efforts.

 All rise.
-Here is a tribute and a crash course:
+Here is a tribute and a premature Satie example:

 ```
 $ cat tribute.sa